mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 ***
-This Guide has been updated to 1.4.4, an upcoming version of tModLoader.
-If you need to view the current 1.4 version of this wiki page, click [here](https://github.com/tModLoader/tModLoader/wiki/Contributing-Localization/5c2723d318427b2ed8ac35ef0ce4d8f9cc3f450f)
+This Guide is for 1.4.4, the current version of tModLoader.
+If you need to view the 1.4 version of this wiki page, click [here](https://github.com/tModLoader/tModLoader/wiki/Contributing-Localization/5c2723d318427b2ed8ac35ef0ce4d8f9cc3f450f)
 ***

 - **Learn how to contribute localization (translations) to your favorite mod or even to tModLoader itself**